MannLabs/alphatims/README.md

 | DIA  | 21 min   | 730,564,765   | 4.3 s / 1.8 s     | 1.7 s  | 15 / 147 / 5500 / 472    |
 | DDA  | 120 min  | 2,074,019,899 | 26.1 s / 9.3 s    | 4.9 s  | 42 / 421 / 691 / 1350    |

 All slices were performed in a single dimension.
-Including more slices make the analysis more stringent and hence faster.
+Including more slices makes the analysis more stringent and hence faster.
 The considered dimensions were:

 * **LC:** 100.0 <= retention_time <= 100.5
 * **TIMS:** scan_index = 450